 It’s really the Drupal community and not so much the software that makes the Drupal project what it is.
 So fostering the Drupal community is actually more important than just managing the code base.

 As an open source project, we don’t have employees to provide Drupal improvements and support.
 We depend on our diverse community of passionate volunteers to move the project forward by working on not just web development and user support but also many other contributions and interests (such as marketing).

 Ready to get involved?

+See Where is the Drupal Community? to discover where the Drupal community hangs out.
+There are also language-specific sites about Drupal.
 You can get the big picture by viewing the graphical overview of the Drupal community.

 If you want to take a look at specific tasks that people in the Drupal community are working on, visit the Community Initiatives page, which acts as a clearinghouse for some high profile issues.